longturn/freeciv21/docs/Coding/hacking.rst

     |                            (nat_x, nat_y+2)

-Neither is particularly good for a global Map operation such as Map wrapping or conversions to or from Map indexes.
-Something better is needed.
+Neither is particularly good for a global map operation such as map wrapping or conversions to or from map indexes. something better is needed.

-Native coordinates compress the Map into a continuous rectangle.
+Native coordinates compress the map into a continuous rectangle.
 The dimensions are defined as :code:`map.xsize x map.ysize`.
-For instance, the above iso-rectangular Map is represented in native coordinates by compressing the natural representation in the X axis to get the 3x3 iso-rectangle of
+For instance, the above iso-rectangular map is represented in native coordinates by compressing the natural representation in the X axis to get the 3x3 iso-rectangle of

 .. code-block:: rst